The Directive on Consumer Rights RSS

 Guidance on the application of the Directive

-DG Justice has issued a guidance document to facilitate the effective application of the Directive [linguistic corrections made on 20 June 2014].
+DG Justice has issued a guidance document in the EU languages to facilitate the effective application of the Directive.
 The Guidance includes an optional model for the provision of consumer information about online digital products.

 Member States had to transpose the Directive into national laws by 13 December 2013.
 Member States must apply the national laws implementing the Directive from 13 June 2014.
 The Commission has assisted Member States in the transposition of the Consumer Rights Directive.
 Several meetings have been held with Member States' representatives since October 2012; the most recent meeting took place on 11 April 2014.